rvalla/cryptoex_bot/README.md

 ## online status

-**CryptoEX Bot** is not currently deployed.
-It will be available during some moments of the week while I run some tests.
-Stay tuned!
+**CryptoEX Bot** is currently deployed in a *virtual machine* from [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/).
+It will be online most of the time, when I am not working in it.

 ## running the code